The Best Referral Guide You'll Ever Read

 - What is the expiration date of the rewards?

 - What are the POS where the rewards can be used?

 - Can the rewards be transferred to another person?

 You can and you should make the referral message personalized.
 You should let the referrers add their own notes to the referral messages.
 You could also add a name and picture of the referrer, especially if they have to be logged in to refer their friends and you can pull this information into the message automatically.
 You can also use the referrer’s name as the referral code or let them personalize the referral code or link.

 Other ways you can personalize your referral program include:

 - Inviting only selected customers to the referral program, for example, those who left you a positive review.

-- Personalizing the content on the referral program ads or landing pages, for example displaying the products the customer has already purchased on the banners or displaying a personalized message, for example: Did you like your last purchase, Olivia?
-How about sharing that with your friends?
+- Personalizing the content on the referral program ads or landing pages, for example displaying the products the customer has already purchased on the banners or displaying a personalized message that aims to prompt the user to make a referral.

 - Personalizing the incentives, for example offering a discount on the customer’s favorite category in return for the referral.

 How to use promotion psychology to design your referral strategy?